|Type of tour:||Self-guided|

 Day 3: Kezmarok - Levoca (19 miles/30 km)

-Cycling to the charming old village of Hradisko this morning, we have the opportunity to crest the top of nearby Brezova Hill for some spectacular views out across the Tatras.
-Continuing along the ridgeline, we then cycle through a quite breathtaking vista, before enjoying a downhill coast to the historic walled city of Levoca.
+Cycling to the charming old village of Hradisko this morning, you have the opportunity to crest the top of nearby Brezova Hill for some spectacular views out across the Tatras.
+Continuing along the ridgeline, you then cycle through a quite breathtaking vista, before enjoying a downhill coast to the historic walled city of Levoca.
 Abounding with beautiful Renaissance architecture and impressive fortifications, the town presents us with one of the most captivating locations in the entire Spis region.

 Colonized by German settlers in the 12th century much of the town's present character was forged during the 16th century, after a fire necessitated a rebuilding of the heart of the town, endowing this hidden gem with a quite spectacular collection of Renaissance and Gothic buildings.
 Levoca's centrepiece is the 15th century Church of St James, the second largest Gothic church in the country and boasting the world's largest wooden altar, along with some particularly fine frescoes.
 The town's main square is littered with an array of impressive town houses and its town hall is amongst the most stunning of this remarkable collection of historic jewels.